Topaz1618/CycleganSA/README.md

-# CycleGAN with Self-Attention and Semantic Segmentation

 ## Introduction
+CycleganSA is an improved version of the CycleGAN model.
-This repository contains the implementation of a CycleGAN model enhanced with self-attention mechanism and semantic segmentation for improved style transfer results.
-It includes experiments on the MNIST and horse2zebra (h2z) datasets.
-The enhancements lead to faster generation times and address the issue of blurred backgrounds in the transformed images.
+It includes a self-attention mechanism and semantic segmentation to speed up generation times and fix blurred backgrounds in transformed images.
+It has been tested on the MNIST and horse2zebra (h2z) datasets.
+This work has been published by IEEE and can be accessed [here](https://ieeexplore.ieee.org/document/10361163).

 ## Results
 After adding self-attention and semantic segmentation, the generation speed and quality have significantly improved.

 ### CycleGAN with self-attention
-It can be seen that the generation is faster than CycleGAN.
+The generation process is significantly faster compared to the original CycleGAN.

 <img src='images/1.png' width='600' title=''>

-(Original image -> CycleGAN output, CycleSA output)
+Left to Right: Original Image, CycleGAN Output, CycleganSA Output

 ### CycleGAN with Semantic Segmentation

-  CycleGAN has an issue with blurred background after style transformation.
+  The original CycleGAN often has an issue with a blurred background after style transformation
   <img src='images/horse2zebra.gif' width='600' title=''>

   The background issue has been solved after added semantic segmentation.
  <img src='images/n02381460_1920_real.png' width='600' title=''>

- (Original image -> CycleGAN output, CycleSA output)
+Left to Right: Original Image, CycleGAN Output, CycleganSA Output

 ## Environment
 - Ubuntu18.04